Symbols of the Federal Bureau of Investigation: Design

-The blue field behind the central shield represents justice, as do the stripes set on a golden field at the shield's top.
+The blue field behind the central shield represents justice, as do the scales set on a golden field at the shield's top.
 Five parallel vertical red and white stripes make up the rest of the shield, echoing the colors of the Flag of the United States.
 As with the flag, there is one more red stripe than white.
 The stripes symbolize the values of the FBI; the red stripes stand for courage, valor, and strength, while the white ones represent light, cleanliness, and truth.

 Below the wreath and shield is a scroll bearing the words "Fidelity, Bravery, Integrity".
 This slogan, which was devised in 1935 by FBI Inspector W.H.
 Drane Lester, describes the high moral standards and high level of motivation the FBI expects from its staff.
 It also reflects the Bureau's own initials as a "backronym" of sorts.
 However, a Newsweek article from 2008 credits Edward Allen Tamm, once a top aide to J. Edgar Hoover who regularly briefed President Franklin Roosevelt on domestic intelligence matters with the invention of the motto: "He's credited in some bureau histories with inventing (in 1935) not only the bureau's name, but its official motto: Fidelity, Bravery, Integrity."

 The outer edge of the seal consists of a series of beveled golden peaks.
 This represents the severe challenges that the FBI faces every day and alludes to the ruggedness of the organization.
 The gold color represents the richness and history of the Bureau's mission.

 The FBI seal should not be confused with the FBI badge, which dates from 1935 and has a very different design that does not incorporate the seal.
 The badge consists of a miniature shield crested by an eagle.
 The face of the shield depicts Justitia holding her scales and a sword, alongside the names of the FBI and the Department of Justice.

 A modified version of the FBI seal is used by the Federal Bureau of Investigation Police, the uniformed division of the FBI tasked with the protection of the Bureau's facilities, properties and personnel.
 The FBI Police symbol is a golden shield with the seal set at the center flanked by twin laurel branches.
 At top and bottom are scrolls bearing the words "FBI" and "POLICE" respectively.